aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Indicates whether and how to show objects in the workbook.
-[DisplayDrawingObjects](../../com.aspose.cells/displaydrawingobjects).
+See [DisplayDrawingObjects](../../com.aspose.cells/displaydrawingobjects).

 **Returns:**
 int